Michele Zaza: Moving to France

 In July 1991, a French court sentenced him to 3 years for cigarette smuggling.
-Benefiting from a French law that facilitates the release of prisoners who already served the 90% sentence, Zaza was released in November 1991, while Italian authorities asked for his extradition for Mafia association, drug trafficking and cigarette smuggling.
+Benefiting from a French law that facilitates the release of prisoners who already served the 90% sentence, Zaza was released in November 1991, while Italian authorities asked for his extradition for Mafia association, murder, narcotrafficking and cigarette smuggling.

 Last arrest and death

 In March 1993, police dismantled a Cosa Nostra-Camorra ring of 39 people involved in cocaine trafficking and money laundering in Italy, France and Germany (Operation Green Sea).
 On May 12 next, Zaza was arrested in Villeneuve-Loubet on the French Riviera near Nice in Southern France.
 He was extradited from France to Italy on March 27, 1994.

 On July 18, 1994, he died of a heart attack in a Rome hospital where he had been transferred from the Rebibbia prison.
 His nephew Ciro Mazzarella, who had remained in Naples to control the territory, succeeded Zaza as the head of the clan, which started to be called Mazzarella clan, and no longer Zaza clan.